rachel-easter/AddTrain_module/README.md

-#To run in this we need install in vs-code terminal
+#To run - we need install in vs-code terminal

  npm i @snowpack/plugin-typescript